Exergist/VA-AHK.Integration/README.md

 2. Navigate to [VA-AHK.Integration Releases](https://github.com/Exergist/VA-AHK.Integration/releases) and download the most recent version.
 All you'll need is the .vax file (VoiceAttack profile package), but feel free to check out the source if you wish.
 3. Launch VoiceAttack (I'm assuming you have the licensed version), open the "More Profile Actions" tool (one of the "Profile management buttons"...read the manual if you don't know what this is), and select "Import Profile."
 Navigate to the folder where you downloaded the release file, select the release file (again, should be a .vax file), and confirm the selection. **You should receive a popup message telling you that the profile contains actions that execute applications and/or kill processes.** This is okay (explained more later), so confirm the profile import.
 Now you should have the profile "VA-AHK.Integration" available to you within VoiceAttack.
 The downloaded release file is no longer needed and you may delete it since the profile is now loaded in VoiceAttack's internal files.
-4. Navigate to the directory where you have VoiceAttack installed.
-Then navigate through the folders Apps ==> VA-AHK Integration ==> MORE HERE and locate the file VA.AutoHotkey.Interop.dll.
-Move this file into the same folder where your VoiceAttack.exe is located.
+4. Navigate to VoiceAttack's root directory (the same folder where VoiceAttack is installed and your VoiceAttack.exe is located).
+Then navigate through the folders **Apps ==> VA-AHK Integration ==> MORE HERE** and locate the file VA.AutoHotkey.Interop.dll.
+Move this file into VoiceAttack's root directory.
 5. This completes the installation of VA-AHK.Integration.
 Please see the next section for more details on using the new functionality.

 ## How do I use it?